 - React to news and events which relate to your business.
 Be wary of overly enthusiastic newsjacking but do look at what is happening in the world and in your field – and whether there are news items which directly relate to what you and your clients are interested in.
 These posts are time sensitive.
 If you spot the opportunity to make a story out of something that is happening right now or is about to happen soon, don’t hesitate – do it now.

-- You should get into the habit of writing on the move – get used to typing on a tablet or writing into a paper journal or even taking your laptop with you.
+- You should get into the habit of writing on the move – get used to typing on a tablet or writing in a paper journal or even taking your laptop with you.
 You can get portable miniature keyboards for tablets if you find touchscreen typing too frustrating.

 How to find ideas for blog posts